dgittins/AWS-RStudio/README.md

 $ sudo rm rstudio-server-2022.02.3-492-amd64.deb
 ```

-## 6. Configure R Studio Server

 #### Set RStudio login credentials

-Add user info to login RStudio
+Add user information to login to RStudio

 ```
 $ sudo adduser rstudio (username = rstudio)
 ```
 Password: rstudio

-Username and password set as 'rstudio' for ease of use.
+Username and password set as 'rstudio' for ease of use.<br/><br/>

 #### Add RStudio to sudo group